General Information

 SIDE EFFECTS: Nausea, dermatitis (skin irritation), allergic reaction (elm pollen allergen)

 CAUTION/CONTRAINDICATIONS: Slippery elm may decrease the absorption of other medications.
-It is best to take it at a different time than other medications.
+It is best to take it at a different time from other medications.
 Note: Warning NOT for pregnant women - can cause miscarriage

 FORMS: lozenges, powder, capsule, tincture